 8. Basil Essential Oil – is known as one of the best essential oils to reduce anxiety and enhance mood.
 It acts as a natural stimulant promoting peace and clarity of the mind

-9. Clary Sage Essential Oil – very distinctive smell that not everyone grows a liking to, it’s recommended to blend with another scent to lessen the distinctive smell but get the full effects.
+9. Clary Sage Essential Oil – a very distinctive smell that not everyone grows a liking to, it’s recommended to blend with another scent to lessen the distinctive smell but get the full effects.
 This scent acts as an antidepressant by promoting feelings of well-being and inner peace and decreasing stress

-Essential oils can be applied to your skin, inhaled or diffused, some oils can also be ingested however there are different methods of application that are most appropriate for each essential oil and it is important that the time is taken to research and buy high quality oils in order to use these products safely.
+Essential oils can be applied to your skin, inhaled or diffused, some oils can also be ingested however there are different methods of application that are most appropriate for each essential oil and it is important that the time is taken to research and buy high-quality oils in order to use these products safely.

 5 ESSENTIAL OILS TO WATCH OUT FOR

-1. Bergamot – although this oil is mentioned as an anxiety reducing oil, when applying it to the skin it can make it very sensitive to sunlight.
+1. Bergamot – although this oil is mentioned as an anxiety-reducing oil, when applying it to the skin it can make it very sensitive to sunlight.
 It is recommended that if using this oil on your skin (after it’s been diluted of course) that you avoid sunlight for 12 hours

-3. Peppermint – we often use this oil to soothe our stomach and help with headaches however this oil should never be used on infants or young children as it can cause life threatening breathing problems
+3. Peppermint – we often use this oil to soothe our stomach and help with headaches however this oil should never be used on infants or young children as it can cause life-threatening breathing problems

 5. Cinnamon Bark – this oil is commonly used in shampoo and lotions.
-It has been known to irritate the skin and have negative effects on people who suffer from seasonal allergies.
+It has been known to irritate the skin and have negative effects on people who suffer from allergies.
 This oil should be avoided if you suffer from seasonal allergies.